 I’m also happy to report that Croatians seem to be a dog-loving people.
 The Split Riva (the walkway along the harbor) is constantly full of people walking their dogs.
 The big, beautiful park just south of Rovinj was also full of dog-walkers.
 Zagreb’s Maksimir Park is dog central.
 And people are friendly and often come to say hi to Luna wherever we are hanging out.

-The first (and this is the confusing part), there are no-dogs-allowed signs everywhere.
+That said, Croatia is a little more confusing and less easy-going than Western Europe in several ways.
+The first: there are no-dogs-allowed signs in a lot of places.
 They’re in the parks, on the doors of the ferry sitting area, on many of the beaches.
 And here’s the confusing part: everyone completely ignores them.
 The Croatians are constantly walking their dogs on the beaches right next to the signs.
 And when I asked someone about it, he waved me away nonchalantly, saying that those signs were only for the very busiest parts of the season.
 For the most part, he said, the signs aren’t even enforced in the summer…and they definitely aren’t enforced in the off-season.